Student Sustainability Survey

 This project explores how students experience and engage with sustainability in their studies and daily lives.
 It looks at sustainability-related outcomes across environmental, social, and economic dimensions, while examining how education shapes students’ mindsets, behaviours, and sense of agency.
 By translating these insights into data-driven knowledge, the project supports stronger integration of sustainability within curricula and academic programmes.
 At the same time, it invites students to reflect on their own role as responsible professionals and active agents of change.

 The expected outcomes of this research include a clearer understanding of how HAN’s education contributes to students’ sustainability development.
-The findings will translate into concrete recommendations for strengthening the integration of sustainability across programmes and will provide evidence-based input to support HAN’s sustainability strategy and policy decisions.
-In addition, the study lays a solid foundation for future comparative research and longitudinal tracking, ensuring that insights can evolve over time.
-Together, these outcomes support both educational innovation and informed institutional decision-making.
+The findings can contribute to strengthening the integration of sustainability across programs by providing evidence-based input to support educational innovation and informed institutional decision-making.